uilianries/TCPServer/README.md

 This server listen a port and log each message in a log file.

 ## Usage
-To run as daemon
+Run as daemon:
-\$ tcp-server --daemon
+-$ tcp-server --daemon

 The application read the file /etc/tcp-server/tcp-server-config.json as configuration.